arizkyrahman/Rizky-Rahman-Portofolio/README.md

 - Keys to webpages of interest saved in parquet files on S3
 - Parquet + WARC input to Spark with distributed processing over (10 GB) data per job
 - Cleaning, filtering, and aggregating Product and Price tables with Pandas in Python.
-- Plotting and tracking price trends with Dash
+- Plotting and tracking price trends with Tableau

 ![](https://github.com/arizkyrahman/Rizky_Portofolio/blob/main/images/crawler_pipeline.png?raw=true)